Is US Bird Flu Outbreak in Cattle a Global Risk to Humans? | 🔬 LatestLY

 Other nations are increasing surveillance and precautionary measures.
 The UK government is known to have ordered at least 5 million doses of an H5 influenza vaccine.
 In November 2024, one case of H5N1 was confirmed at a poultry farm in Cornwall, in the southwest of England.

 "I agree with what the UK did because it's not like you can press a button and suddenly have millions of doses of [H5 vaccine] appear," Hotez said.
-"Making flu vaccine by the traditional way is a slow process."
+"Making flu vaccines in the traditional way is a slow process."

 Hotez described the rate of pandemic threats as having a "regular cadence," pointing to SARS in 2002 and MERS in 2012, which were dangerous but did not balloon to a global scale.

-Note: This article was originally published on December 6, 2024, and last updated on February 11, 2025.